-DISCUSSION
+405 DISCUSSION

 Reproducible research helps in improving the quality of science significantly.
-The existence of reproducibility crisis and the failure in reproducing published results have been brought to the attention of the scientific community through several studies in recent years (Ioannidis et al., 2009; Prinz, Schlange & Asadullah, 2011; Begley & Ellis, 2012; Peng, 2015; Baker, 2016a; Hutson, 2018; Gundersen, Gil & Aha, 2018; Pimentel et al., 2019; Raff, 2019).
-Our survey has extensively examined different aspects of reproducibility and research practices including the influence of FAIR data principles in research, the importance of factors required for sharing and reproducing scientific experiments, etc. Through our survey, we aimed to answer our research questions.

-There are several key findings from our survey.
-The survey results show that more than half (59%) of the participants believe in the existence of a reproducibility crisis.
-Nature also reports that 52% of the survey participants agree that there is a significant 'crisis' of reproducibility (Baker, 2016a).
-In our survey results, there was a surprising difference in opinion between PhD students/postdocs on the one side and professors on the other with the existence of reproducibility crisis.
-We hypothesize that this might be due to that the PhD students and postdocs work daily with data.
+The existence of repro-406 ducibility crisis and the failure in reproducing published results have been brought to the attention of the 407 scientific community through several studies in recent years (Ioannidis et al., 2009; Prinz et al., 2011; 408 Begley & Ellis, 2012; Peng, 2015; Baker, 2016a; Hutson, 2018; Gundersen et al., 2018; Pimentel et al., 409 2019; Raff, 2019).
+Our survey has extensively examined different aspects of reproducibility and research 410 practices including the influence of FAIR data principles in research, the importance of factors required 411 for sharing and reproducing scientific experiments, etc. Through our survey, we aimed to answer our 412 research questions.
+413 There are several key findings from our survey.
+The survey results show that more than half (59%) of the 414 participants believe in the existence of a reproducibility crisis.
+Nature also reports that 52% of the survey 415 the PhD students and postdocs work daily with data.
 Though a few participants said 'crisis' is a strong word, they agreed that there is a room for improvement and considerable attention is required to support reproducibility.
 Pressure to publish and selective reporting were the primary factors that contribute to irreproducible research as reported in Nature's survey (Baker, 2016a).
 While, in our survey, lack of publicly available data, insufficient metadata, incomplete information in methods and procedures got the most mentions.
 This was followed by other factors like lack of time, pressure to publish, and lack of training.